 Satisfactory completion of three courses designated as Writing Intensive.
-Two required courses for sociology majors are Writing Intensive, SOCY 248 and SOCY 498.
+There is one required course for sociology majors which is Writing Intensive SOCY 248.

 Courses offered as writing intensive are designated with WI behind the course title as posted in the schedule of classes in Self Service Carolina (SSC).